 If an output bit which was set up as remote is specified, an error will occur.
 Remote output bits are turned ON or OFF automatically according to system status.
-For more information regarding remote, refer to EPSON RC+ User's Guide.
+For more information regarding remote, refer to the following manual: "Epson RC+ User's Guide"

 The individual bits for the remote connector can be set as remote or I/O from [Setup]-[System Configuration]-[Controller]-[Remote Control] panel.